Antigua, Antigua: Live Weather

 Antigua is a tropical island situated in the West Indies within the Leeward Islands, approximately 17° north of the equator where the Caribbean Sea meets the Atlantic Ocean.

-Like most locations which lie in the tropics, Antigua’s proximity to the equator means that the region doesn’t experience four distinct seasons – in fact, there is hardly any seasonal variation at all.
-On the whole, the average temperature in Antigua falls in the mid- to upper- twenties year round, with the annual average minimum temperature range falling between 23°C in January and 26°C in August, with the maximum temperature range falling between 28°C in January and 31°C in August, the respective coolest and hottest months of the year.
+Like most locations that lie in the tropics, Antigua's proximity to the equator means that the region doesn't experience four distinct seasons in fact, there is hardly any seasonal variation at all.
+On the whole, the average temperature in Antigua falls in the mid- to upper-twenties year round, with the annual average minimum temperature range falling between 23°C in January and 26°C in August, with the maximum temperature range falling between 28°C in January and 31°C in August, the respective coolest and hottest months of the year.

 Unlike most islands in the tropics, Antigua experiences relatively low humidity which makes the tropical weather slightly more bearable and enjoyable.
 The relative humidity typically ranges between 62% (mildly humid) and 91% (very humid) over the course of an average year, rarely dropping below 54% (mildly humid) or reaching as high as 100% (very humid).
 The air is often driest around March 1st, when the relative humidity drops below 66% (mildly humid) three days out of four, whilst it's at its most humid around October 15th, when it exceeds 87% (very humid) three days out of four.